VinitKumar01/2025-Daily-Code-Logs/README.md

 15-6-2025 || Learnt about cluster module in nodejs and how to use the module in vertical scaling.

 16-6-2025 || Learnt about ASGs in AWS also initialzed bolt for mobile apps project (done basic backend and database setup).

+17-6-2025 || Added clerk authentication to the bolt for mobile apps project.